 Students who believe they have been treated unfairly in the program as to enrollment in courses, treatment in the classroom or field practicum, final course grades, academic probation, or termination from the program for academic or non-academic reasons have the right to seek an impartial and formal review.

-Students are expected to first make a complaint to the program faculty member, field instructor, or faculty advisor about the treatment regarded as unfair.
+Students are expected to first make a complaint to the program faculty member, field instructor, or faculty adviser about the treatment regarded as unfair.
 If a satisfactory resolution of the complaint is not obtained, students are expected to appeal promptly to the program director.

 Grievances on the part of students that involve alleged discrimination in non-academic matters are handled through the University’s Grievance Committee.
 Such cases may include, but certainly are not limited to, grievances related to allegations of discrimination on the basis of sex, race, disabilities, religion, national origin, or sexual harassment.
 Also included are any grievances relating to athletics, food services, housing, extracurricular activities, security, or financial aid.
 Grievances on the part of students that involve academic matters related to another unit or department within the University should be relayed to that unit and/or to the administrative officers of students’ college of matriculation.
-For more information regarding these types of grievances, students are directed to consult the University student handbook and their faculty advisor for further guidance.
+For more information regarding these types of grievances, students are directed to consult the University student handbook and their faculty adviser for further guidance.

 To gain the most from the Fordham education, students need to be in regular attendance in class and field.
 However, sometimes emergencies or illnesses can interfere with attendance.
-Students should contact their faculty advisors if they have any attendance problems in the classroom or field.
+Students should contact their faculty advisers if they have any attendance problems in the classroom or field.
 Excessive absences, even for legitimate reasons, can jeopardize students’ academic standing.

 Professors have the option of stipulating their own expectations regarding attendance and class participation.
 They will be spelled out to students in the course outline and assignments.
 If students are unclear, they should not hesitate to ask their professors for specific information.

-Social work course offerings are posted on the B.A.S.W. program Blackboard page, or students may pick it up in person from the program office.
 Students are to follow standard undergraduate registration procedures for courses outside the program and the program’s guidelines for social work courses.
 Students should be aware that the course prefix for the program’s social work courses (SOWK) is different than the graduate course prefix (SWGS).

 Transfer of Academic Credit into the Social Work Program